catalyst-cloud/catalystcloud-docs/source/cloud-orchestration.rst

 The following example illustrates how to create a stack using Heat.
-Note that parameters specified in the HOT template without a default value must be passed using ``--parameters``.
+Note that parameters specified in the HOT template without a default value must be passed using the ``--parameter`` argument.
 You can pass multiple parameters by seperating them with a semicolon.

 .. code-block:: bash